 “Everything.”
 His whisper barely reached the ears of Dr. Zahra, who was following in his wake.
 “Everything is lost.”

-Yasin laughed dryly, “Since when did the words surgeon and basement go in the same sentence?”
+Yasin laughed dryly.
+“Since when did the words surgeon and basement go in the same sentence?”

-“Yeah,” Yasin muttered.
+“Yeah,” he muttered.
 “I just need a moment.”

 “Yasin!”
-Zahra’s voice sounded so far away, like a distant shout across the ocean, “We have to move on and save more lives!”
+Zahra’s voice sounded so far away, like a distant shout across the ocean.
+“We have to move on and save more lives!”

 “Hey.”
 Zahra’s voice shattered in his ears, and startled by the sudden outburst, he stumbled over a protruding tile in the road.

-Her eyes lit up with laughter as his face turned bright red from embarrassment; yet, her mouth remained tight and sullen.
+Her eyes lit up with laughter as his face turned bright red from embarrassment, yet her mouth remained tight and sullen.
 “About the hospital, I’m sorry-”

 “Don’t.”
 Yasin snapped, the unfairness of the incident outweighing his usual calm demeanor.

-“Thank you, Samaira,” Yasin smiled down at the nervous girl, “I don’t know what I would do without you to keep me straight.”
+“Thank you, Samaira.”
+Yasin smiled down at the nervous girl.
+“I don’t know what I would do without you to keep me straight.”
 Yes, he thought, this is where I find my confidence.

 “Take a break, Yasin.”
-Zahra placed her hand gently on his aching back, “It’s okay to take a break.”
+Zahra placed her hand gently on his aching back.
+“It’s okay to take a break.”

-Zahra found Yasin two hours later, his sleeping body leaning against the operation table, mouth slightly agape.
+Zahra found Yasin two hours later, his sleeping body leaning against the operating table, mouth slightly agape.
 With all the patients stable and relatively quiet, Zahra let her legs give up as she slid down next to Yasin and leaned against his strong frame, shutting her eyes to the violent world that had become the norm.